 39. Collin Sexton, Cleveland Cavaliers

-Every time LeBron James left the Cleveland Cavaliers, they have tried to build around a point guard.
+Each time LeBron James left the Cleveland Cavaliers, they have tried to build around a point guard.
 In 2011, it was Kyrie Irving.
 This time around, it’s Collin Sexton.
-Sexton is the clear-cut choice as the Cavaliers’ main building block — no other player is as young (21) or has the scoring acumen (20.8 ppg) that he has.
+Sexton is the clear-cut choice as the Cavaliers’ main building block — no other player is as young (21) or has the scoring acumen (20.8 points per game) that he has.

 38. Blake Griffin, Detroit Pistons

-After having his best all-around season in 2018-2019, Griffin’s recurring injury history has caught up with him and he has barely played this season.
-When he’s been on the court though, the 30-year-old looks like a shell of the former six-time All-Star he was as his overall numbers are way down compared to previous years.
-Still, he’s still the Pistons’ best player when healthy.
+After having his best all-around season in 2018-2019, Griffin’s recurring injury history has caught up with him.
+In fact, the former All-Star barely played this past season.
+When he’s been on the court though, the 31-year-old looks like a shell of the former six-time All-Star he was as his overall numbers are way down compared to previous years.
+Still, he’s the Pistons’ best player when healthy.

 37. Devonte’ Graham, Charlotte Hornets